AbnormalMatrix/Vain-App/README.md

 # Vain-App
-GUI for NCNN-Vulkan versions of DAIN, RIFE and CAINE video frame interpolaters.
+GUI for NCNN-Vulkan versions of DAIN, RIFE and CAIN video frame interpolaters.